NoamStanis/jellyfin_sports/README.md

 streamed events and watch straight from Jellyfin.
 Jellyfin Sports also generates meta-data that is used in Jellyfin to provide a great viewing experience.

-Currently, Jellyfin Sports supports NBA, NHL, NFL and Premier League livestreams, but we plan to support other leagues in the future.
+Currently, Jellyfin Sports supports NBA, NHL, and NFL livestreams, but we plan to support other leagues in the future.

 ## Installation